Bluepools

-The sustainability of every indoor pool project depends on the Client having control of the air and water temperatures and the relative humidity.
+The sustainability of a domestic leisure complex depends on the controls for air and water temperatures and the relative humidity.
 This is always provided by an Air Handling Unit (AHU).

 For domestic indoor swimming pools the best AHU's combine a dehumidifying heat pump with low energy digital fan technology, enabling highly effective environmental control with minimal energy use.